Old St. Peter's Church (Van Cortlandtville, New York)

-Old St. Peter's Church and Old Cemetery, also known as St. Peter's Church of Cortlandt is a historic Episcopal church and cemetery at Oregon Road and Locust Avenue in Van Cortlandtville, Westchester County, New York.
-The church was built in 1766 and measures 28 feet by 36 feet.
-It is a wood-frame building sheathed in clapboards and was restored in 1964.
+Old St. Peter's Church and Old Van Cortlandtville Cemetery, also known as St. Peter's Church and Old Cemetery of Cortlandt is a historic Episcopal church and churchyard at Oregon Road and Locust Avenue in Van Cortlandtville—a historic neighborhood of the town of Cortlandt, Westchester County, New York.
+The church was built in 1766 and restored in 1964.
+A wood-frame building sheathed in clapboards, it measures 28 feet by 36 feet.
 The nearby Elmsford Reformed Church was built in 1793 and is a close replica.

-The church served as a military hospital during 1781–1782.
-The cemetery includes graves of eight French soldiers, from Rochambeau's army, who died there.